ADVISORY USA-ELECTION/ --UPDATED--

 ==

-CHARLOTTESVILLE, VIRGINIA; NEW YORK, NEW YORK; COLUMBUS, OHIO; MILWAUKEE, WISCONSIN; MINNEAPOLIS, MINNESOTA; AND LOS ANGELES, CALIFORNIA - U.S. voters will decide whether to give Republican President Donald Trump a second four-year term or replace him with Democratic presidential nominee Joe Biden.
+JOHNSON ELEMENTARY SCHOOL, CHARLOTTESVILLE, VIRGINIA; BARUCH COLLEGE, NEW YORK, NEW YORK; SCHILLER RECREATION CENTER, COLUMBUS, OHIO; RIVERSIDE HIGH SCHOOL, MILWAUKEE, WISCONSIN; VAN CLEVE RECREATION PARK, MINNEAPOLIS, MINNESOTA; AND DODGER STADIUM, LOS ANGELES, CALIFORNIA - U.S. voters will decide whether to give Republican President Donald Trump a second four-year term or replace him with Democratic presidential nominee Joe Biden.
 The election comes against a backdrop of deep political divisions, COVID-19, and racial tensions.
 Live coverage will begin with a beauty shot of the White House on November 2, followed by voting in various locations on Election Day, November 3.
 We will close election night with a view of the White House.

 ==